RICE scoring explained: What it is and how to use it

 Since no specific factors define value, complexity, or numeric scores, this model is generally simpler than the RICE framework.

-This model focuses directly on customer satisfaction by rating features based on five levels of customer delight: Basic, excitement, performance, indifferent, and reverse.
+This model focuses directly on by rating features based on five levels of customer delight: Basic, excitement, performance, indifferent, and reverse.

 This model puts customers in the driver's seat, requiring them to rank features based on importance and satisfaction.